Skip to main content

 Contact: Dr. Norbert Rohlf

-The spawning stock biomass of Northeast Atlantic mackerel has increased substantially since the 2000s to a maximum in 2014, and has been declining since then, but is still estimated to be within safe biological limits.
-Fishing mortality has declined since 2003 and has been below FMSY since 2016.
-Some large year classes have developed since the early 2000s.
-As a result of increased biomass and climatic changes, the stock has substantive expanded its area of distribution to the northwest (Iceland, Greenland) since the late 2000s, especially during the long summer feeding migrations.
-However, this process does not seem to be continuing at present.
+The biomass of the spawning stock of Northeast Atlantic mackerel has increased substantially since the 2000s, peaking in 2014, but has since declined sharply and is estimated to be outside safe biological limits and even below the limit biomass (Blim) in 2025.
+Fishing mortality was below FMSY for a long time, but has risen significantly above the reference value in recent years.
+Since the early 2000s, several large year classes have developed.
+As a result of increased biomass and climatic changes, the stock has expanded significantly in a northwesterly direction (Iceland, Greenland) since the late 2000s, particularly during the long feeding migrations in summer.
+However, this process does not appear to be continuing at present.
+Low reproduction rates since 2017 have contributed to the decline in the stock, which has retreated to its core areas.

-An age-based model is used to assess the stock.
-This model uses - in addition to commercial data - the triennial mackerel egg survey, which targets the annual egg production, and for several years also a Nordic survey, which focusses on the stock during the feeding migration.
-In addition, the International Bottom Trawl Survey (IBTS) is used in Q4 and Q1 to provide estimates of juvenile abundance.
-Norwegian tagging data, using recapture rates to estimate stock size, have also been integrated into the assessment in recent years.
+An age-based model is used to estimate the stock.
+In addition to commercial data, this model uses the triennial mackerel egg survey, which targets spawning aggregations, and, for several years now, a Nordic survey that records the stock during its feeding migration.
+In addition, the International Bottom Trawl Survey (IBTS) is used in the fourth quarter and first quarter to estimate the recruitment situation.
+Norwegian tagging data, which estimates stock size based on recapture rates, has also been integrated into the assessment in recent years.
+In 2025, another benchmark was established, which has optimized the use of the various data sources and has adapted the biological data, such as natural mortality, to the latest findings.

-The latest scientific advice specifies a maximum catch of 576,958 tons for 2025, which is 22 percent below the previous year's recommendation of 739,386 tons.
-In recent years the fishing nations (e.g. EU states, Norway, Iceland, Faroe Islands, Greenland, Russia) have not been able to agree on a common maximum catch and the unilateral quotas and total catch significantly exceed the scientific recommendations.
+The latest scientific recommendation sets a maximum catch for 2026 of 174,357 tons, which is 70 percent below the previous year's recommendation of 576,958 tons.
+In recent years, however, fishing nations (e.g., EU countries, Norway, Iceland, the Faroe Islands, Greenland, Russia) have been unable to agree on a common maximum catch, and the unilaterally set quotas and total catches significantly exceed scientific recommendations.
 Mackerel is also fished in international waters, which makes management even more difficult.

 The explanation on mackerel in the North-East Atlantic as PDF for download